yqz5514/AI-Agents-Hugging-Face/All-about-AI-Agents/Introduction to AI agents.md

 5. Tools: Tools provide the Agent with the ability to execute actions a text-generation model cannot perform natively, such as making coffee or generating images.
 The design of the Tools is very important and has a great impact on the quality of your Agent.

+6. special tokens in LLM: The LLM uses these tokens to open and close the structured components of its generation.
+For example, to indicate the start or end of a sequence, message, or response.
+Moreover, the input prompts that we pass to the model are also structured with special tokens.
+The most important of those is the End of sequence token (EOS).

 ---
 ## tree